-SSD is very faster, as it uses electronic interface technology, so the the speed is approximately six times higher than the traditional HDD.
+SSD is very faster, as it uses electronic interface technology, so the speed is approximately six times higher than the traditional HDD.
 However, in HDD data transfer depends on revolutions per minute of a disk.
 Hence, by comparing with SSD the HDD is much slower.

 SSDs are available up to limited TBs only because silicon chips are very expensive.
 So, the storage capacity of SSD is very low compared to HDD.
 However, the storage capacity of HDD is immense as it is available in HBs and ZBs.
-Therefore, it is used in servers to store huge amount of data.
+Therefore, it is used in servers to store a huge amount of data.

 Life Span & Data Loss

 HDD needs more power due to moving parts, so it is not good for portable laptops.
-Yet, HDD is popular choice for users with limited budget.
+Yet, HDD is a popular choice for users with a limited budget.
 Also, some users give more importance to huge storage space instead of speed.
 In addition, people who opt for HDD do not care about portability or if their data got corrupted.

 Everything you need to know about SSD vs HDD is explained in this article.
 The final decision is in your hand considering your needs and budget.
 Still, if you ask us that which one is better HDD vs SSD, we shall recommend SSD.